Maddi Wheeler

-Maddi Wheeler is a Canadian ice hockey forward, who played four seasons for the Wisconsin Badgers women's ice hockey program, and one for the Ohio State Buckeyes as a graduate transfer.
-She is a two-time NCAA Champion, both with the Badgers.
-Wheeler was selected by the New York Sirens in the 2025 PWHL Draft.
+Maddi Wheeler is a Canadian professional ice hockey player who is a forward for PWHL San Jose of the Professional Women's Hockey League (PWHL).
+She previously played for the New York Sirens of the PWHL.
+She played college ice hockey for four seasons with the Wisconsin Badgers, and one for the Ohio State Buckeyes as a graduate transfer.
+She is a two-time NCAA Champion NCAA women's ice hockey tournament, both with the Badgers.